Frequently Asked Questions

 Can I hire you to do my writing for me?

 Like the old Chinese proverb about teaching a man to fish instead of just giving him the fish, my passion is to teach people to improve their own writing.
-I’d love to talk to you about individual writing coaching, corporate training workshops or editing.
+I’d love to talk to you about individual writing coaching, writing workshops, or editing.

 What are your fees?

-Whether you’re looking for coaching, corporate training or editing, I customize my services to meet each client’s specific needs.
+Whether you’re looking for a speaker, a coach, or an editor, I customize my services to meet each client’s specific needs.
 Get in touch and we can talk about what you need.